 The price of goods, services or digital content is a key part of a contract (a legally binding agreement) between you and a trader.
 If there is a dispute over a price and a contract has not yet been formed, the trader can turn down your offer to buy the goods.

-In some circumstances, a trader may be in breach of the Consumer Protection from Unfair Trading Regulations 2008 if they mislead you over a price or the way in which a price is calculated.
-There are certain trading practices relating to price that are considered unfair in all circumstances.
+In some circumstances, a trader may be in breach of the Digital Markets, Competition and Consumers Act 2024 (DMCCA) if they mislead you over a price or the way in which a price is calculated.
+There are certain commercial practices relating to price that are considered unfair in all circumstances.

 Goods, services and digital content must be clearly and accurately priced.